|HPS 0410||Einstein for Everyone|

 The word "quantum" (plural "quanta") was then just used as a label for a unit of some quantity.
 In 1905 talk of a light quantum would be understood to be nothing more than talk of a "light unit."

-light quantum was an observation made towards the end of the paper.
+the light quantum was an observation made towards the end of the

-the light can generate these "photoelectrons."
-For more intense light
+generate these "photoelectrons."
+For more intense light has more

-has more energy and energy is what is needed to liberate the electrons
+energy and energy is what is needed to liberate the electrons held

 It is easy to diminish the intensity of light.
 We can, for example, just move the light source far away so that the light energy it emits is spread over a great area.
 The expectation from the wave theory is that this dimmed light will lose its ability to liberate photoelectrons.